European Union Rule of Law Mission in Kosovo: Controversy

+The European Court of Justice ruled in 2013 that the Mission's legal status is a "mission" or "action" of the European Commission, so it does not have an independent legal standing.
+This meant that the Mission could not stand as defendant in relation to an application by an Italian company, Elitaliana SpA, who alleged that they had been wrongly denied a helicopter support contract the previous year.

 In October 2014, British EULEX prosecutor Maria Bamieh, demanded a corruption inquiry against some of her colleagues, after she became aware that a senior civil servant at the Kosovan health ministry, held in prison after corruption charges, discussed his case with her superiors.
 Ms Bamieh, who claims to act as a whistleblower, cites several cases of corruption, dating back to 2012.
 She was suspended on 24 October.

 EU High Representative Federica Mogherini said she would appoint an independent legal expert to probe Eulex.

-On 24 July 2015, Parliament of Kosovo voted a resolution proposed by VV! that obligates Kosovo President Atifete Jahjaga to ask the High Representative Mogherini to initiate investigations.
+On 24 July 2015, Parliament of Kosovo voted a resolution proposed by Vetëvendosje that obligates Kosovo President Atifete Jahjaga to ask the High Representative Mogherini to initiate investigations.

+In November 2017, chief judge Malcolm Simmons resigned and accused EULEX and several senior members of corruption and malpractice.
+He further claimed that EULEX was subject to political interference and a political mission, rather than one to promote the rule of law.
+In response to the accusations, EULEX stated in November 2017 that Simmons himself had been under investigation due to serious allegations against him, which at the time had not been concluded.
+In a 2021 press release, the mission criticized Simmons’ statements as “a deliberate disinformation campaign” and stated that an independent investigation had not been able to confirm Simmons’ allegations.